Rick Ware Racing: Car No. 01 history

+Car No. 01 results

 Car No. 15 history

-On May 13, 2020, Premium Motorsports was acquired by the organization, along with it, the team's charter for the No. 15, which was piloted by Brennan Poole.
+On May 13, 2020, Premium Motorsports was acquired by the organization and along with it, the team's charter for the No. 15, which was piloted by Brennan Poole.
 However, the 15 still ran under the Premium Motorsports banner.
-Poole ran all but one race (the Bristol Night Race, where Poole was replaced by J. J. Yeley) for the rest of the season.
+Poole ran all but one race (the Bristol Night Race, where he was replaced by J. J. Yeley) for the rest of the season.
 Following 2020, Poole left the team.

 In 2021, the team would officially be run under the RWR banner.
-The team announced that 1990 Daytona 500 winner, Derrike Cope, would make his final career start at Daytona 500 in the car.
+The team announced that 1990 Daytona 500 winner Derrike Cope would make his final career start in the Daytona 500 in the car.
 The car was also fielded in a collaboration with Cope's team, StarCom Racing.
 However, after qualifying, Cope was penalized for electrical issues and failing numerous inspections and his qualifying time was disallowed.
-Also during the duels, Cope had issues with the car, placing 17th in his duel race, only completing 59 laps out the 63.
+Also during the duels, Cope had issues with the car, placing seventeenth in his duel race, only completing 59 laps out the 63.
 Cope started 32nd in the race and only ran three laps before crashing on lap four, ending his day.
 After the 500, the team used multiple drivers for the 15 team through the rest of the season.
-James Davison made the most starts for the team with 16 starts, and gave the team's best finish with a 22nd-place finish in the Blue-Emu Maximum Pain Relief 500 at Martinsville.
+James Davison made the most starts for the team with seventeen starts, and gave the team's best finish with a 22nd-place finish in the Blue-Emu Maximum Pain Relief 500 at Martinsville.
 Dirt racer Chris Windom made his NASCAR Cup Series debut with the team at Bristol Dirt Race, driving the car.
 However, an engine failure caused Windom to drop out of the race and place the car 33rd.
-Later in April, Jennifer Jo Cobb was to make her NASCAR Cup debut at the GEICO 500 at Talladega; however, NASCAR announced on April 19 that she would not be approved to run the race.
+Later in April, Jennifer Jo Cobb was set to make her NASCAR Cup debut at the GEICO 500 at Talladega; however, NASCAR announced on April 19 that she would not be approved to run the race.
 This was likely due to how the race itself would have been her first time in a Cup car because of the lack of practice and qualifying.
 Joey Gase would drive the car at Las Vegas, Kansas, Nashville, and Daytona.
 At the fall Las Vegas race, Gase was involved in a scary crash when the car lost a tire and slammed the wall, sending the car airborne.
 Gase was transported to the hospital and released a few hours later.
 At the Go Bowling at The Glen, R. C. Enerson would make his NASCAR Cup debut for the team at the race.
 Enerson would drive the 15 to a 34th-place finish.
 Bayley Currey drove at Atlanta in July.
-Ryan Ellis drove at Kansas in October, Ellis received the ride to make amends with the Ware family following a late wreck with Cody Ware during the Xfinity Race at Mid-Ohio.
-Josh Bilicki would drive the 15 at the Roval event while Joey Hand drove Bilicki’s usual No. 52.
+Ryan Ellis drove at Kansas in October.
+He received the ride to make amends with the Ware family following a late wreck with Cody Ware during the Xfinity Race at Mid-Ohio.
+Josh Bilicki would drive the 15 at the Roval event while Joey Hand drove Bilicki's usual No. 52.
 Garrett Smithley would then finish out the year in the car.
 The team placed 35th in the owners points.